MetaSys-LISBP/IsoCor/doc/faq.rst

 Yes, you should correct for the presence of isotopes at natural abundance in unlabeled positions of non-uniformally labeled nutrients.

-..seealso:: :ref:`Isotopic purity and natural abundance of the tracer`
+.. seealso:: :ref:`Isotopic purity and natural abundance of the tracer`

 How does IsoCor performs its corrections?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Please have a look at the examples in the Tutorials section.
-If you are looking for something more detailed, we invite you to review our source code [git depot](https://github.com/MetaSys-LISBP/IsoCor).
+If you are looking for something more detailed, we invite you to review our source code from our `git repository <https://github.com/MetaSys-LISBP/IsoCor>`_.
 Also, have a look at the logs in Verbose logs mode; all the intermediate results (correction vector used to construct the correction matrix, correction matrix, etc) will allow you to reproduce the results with pen and paper.